 After a long walk through the jungle, we came to Ixmoja, the largest of the Nohoch Mul Group of pyramids.

-At 138 feet tall, it’s a long climb to the top, and a steep one as well.
-They have a rope going down the middle of the steps for people to hold on to.
-Really, though, it’s easier just climbing hunched over and keeping your hands on the steps above you to keep you steady.
+Before the restoration, you climbed directly on the ancient stones and used a rope going down the middle of the steps for support.
+Really, though, it was easier just climbing hunched over and keeping your hands on the steps above you to keep you steady.

 There’s no shame in taking a break on the steps and looking out at the jungle.
 Halfway up the pyramid and you’re already over the tree line, so there’s always a good view.